JoshData/python-email-validator/README.md

 * The validator assumes the email address is intended to be usable on the public Internet.
-The domain part of the email address must be a resolvable domain name (without NULL MX or SPF -all DNS records) if deliverability checks are turned on.
+The domain part of the email address must be a resolvable domain name (see the deliverability checks described above).
-  Most [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) and their subdomains and domain names without a `.` are rejected as a syntax error (except see the `test_environment` parameter above).
+  Most [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) and their subdomains, as well as domain names without a `.`, are rejected as a syntax error (except see the `test_environment` parameter above).
 * Obsolete email syntaxes are rejected:
   The "quoted string" form of the local part of the email address (RFC